leffjesh/invasive-data-prep/README.md

 Paramaters:

-Counties Layer - must only be for state in question and must utilize desired projection for new dataset.
+Bulk upload layer - points from data contributer Scientific name - the field in the bulk upload layer that contains the scientific names of the weeds Counties Layer - must only be for state in question and must utilize desired projection for new dataset. state species list - any table (or imported csv/etc) can be used.  see example provided for format synonym table - see example provided output workspace - must be file geodatabase.  this is used to create the output layer.  (can we all just stop using shapefiles please).

 Tasks performed:
-  clip to 1/2 mile buffer of state reproject to state format opulate county field odify data by updating synonyms table to update names to new nomenclature populate state species ID, scientific, common_names
+  clip to 1/2 mile buffer of state reproject to state format populate county field adds origx, origy fields and populates them using the new projection from the county layer modify data by updating synonyms table to update names to new nomenclature populate state species ID, scientific, common_names